Helpful Travel Links

 -

 Entry/Exit Systems (EES) - The EES will register visa-free and visa-required travelers entering Europe for a short stay.
-No action will be required from travelers before they start their trip, as registration will be done at the external border of any of the 29 European (Schengen) countries using the system..
+No action will be required from travelers before they start their trip, as registration will be done at the external border of any of the 29 European (Schengen) countries using the system.
+The EES system is currently not in operation.

 Traveling to Canada?